rajatnagarr/CCI_OPENSAS/source/introduction.rst

 The Citizens Broadband Radio Service (CBRS) spectrum (3550-3700 MHz) in the U.S. enables shared wireless communication through a three-tiered access system:

 - **Incumbent Access (Tier 1)**: Reserved for military and government users with the highest priority.
 - **Priority Access License (PAL, Tier 2)**: Licensed users with priority over unlicensed users, obtained via FCC auction.
+The Virginia Tech Foundation has acquired Priority Access Licenses (PALs) for the newly available Citizens Broadband Radio Service (CBRS).
+Virginia Tech’s priority access licenses include four 10-MHz blocks in Montgomery County and another four 10-MHz blocks in Craig County.
+The licenses are held by Virginia Tech Technology Assets (VTTA), a subsidiary of the Virginia Tech Foundation, and will be administered by the Division of Information Technology. `Virginia Tech Spectrum Information <https://it.vt.edu/partnerships/university-partnerships/spectrum.html>`_
 - **General Authorized Access (GAA, Tier 3)**: Unlicensed users with access to available spectrum but must defer to higher tiers.

-It is managed by a Spectrum Access System (SAS) to avoid interference.
-CBRS supports private LTE/5G networks, industrial IoT, and rural broadband, offering flexible, cost-effective connectivity.
+CBRS spectrum is managed by a Spectrum Access System (SAS) to avoid interference and priority protection.
+CBRS supports private LTE/5G networks, industrial IoT, and rural broadband, offering flexible, cost-effective cellular connectivity.
+These LTE/5G base stations are called CBRS Devices (CBSDs).
+SAS also has environmental sensing Capabilities (ESC) to detect incumbent users and protect them from interference.

 .. figure:: _static/cbrs_three_tier_system.png
    :align: center